Ketogenic Diet Part 1: Versus the DASH Diet

 The Ketogenic Diet is used in the treatment of Epilepsy and Migraines today, and once was used to treat diabetes before insulin was available.
 It's also in wide use now as a weight loss diet, and I think this is the source of the derision that's directed at it.
-It's a diet some people need to survive just like Celiacs need a gluten free diet.
+However, it's a diet some people need to survive just like Celiacs need a gluten free diet.